Customer Analytics: Types, Tools, and Benefits

 What is customer analytics?

-Depending on the size of an organization, customer analytics could be an integral part of different functions and teams.
-Here are some professional roles you might come across in your research:
+Depending on the size of an organization, customer analytics could be an integral part of the following roles:

-Customer analytics is vital to your organization’s health as consumers become more savvy and look for trustworthy brands.
-Customer analytics enables you to understand your customers, reach them, and meet their needs.
-Let’s take a look at some additional benefits of customer segmentation:
+As consumers become more savvy and look for trustworthy brands, customer analytics is vital to your company's success because it enables you to understand your customers, reach them, and meet their needs.
+Let’s take a look at some additional benefits of customer segmentation.

 1. Improve customer segmentation.